 Keep the Exposition to a Minimum

 One of the most common mistakes I see in early chapters is the attempt to explain the entire backstory and the entire world to the readers right off the bat.
 This is a big mistake.
-Stories are about emotion, and a world history is not going to have the same pull as a person.
-Very few people get excited about constructed languages or the inner workings of social class relations.
-Those details can add conflict and complexity and realism to your world, but they won’t create emotion by themselves.
+Stories are about emotion and a world history is not going to have an emotional pull on the readers.
+Worldbuilding can be important and intriguing, but very few people get excited about constructed languages or the inner workings of social class relations.
+Those details should be used as needed to add conflict, complexity, and realism to your world, but they shouldn't be the focus on your first pages.

 So how to you tell a story in a complicated and foreign world without stopping to explain things to your readers?